tomcritchlow/tomcritchlow.github.io/wiki/drafts/2020-06-24-navigating-power-status.md

 But the consultant has no place on the org chart - in fact they “move around the org chart” constantly.

-Example: an 18 month engagement might see me working across design, product, editorial, strategy, content, marketing etc over the course of the engagement as various projects and needs arise.
+*Example: an 18 month engagement might see me working across design, product, editorial, strategy, content, marketing etc over the course of the engagement as various projects and needs arise.
 This can be a mix of senior projects working with the VP Product or a small fast project working directly with the freelance content writers.
-The high/low and lateral movement across the org chart can be far and wide.
+The high/low and lateral movement across the org chart can be far and wide.*

 This lateral movement across the map requires a minimum social capital and charm to be able to appear in meetings or across teams without offending stakeholders.
 Winning hearts and minds across the org.
 This is a very high stakes and nuanced game[^highstakes].

 [^highstakes]: Some examples of how this is high-stakes.
 You can get stuck when you show up - becoming a og fitting into an overstretched team.
 Or get pigeonholed as having a single skill to offer.
 These are difficult traps to avoid and spot coming.
 Thanks to [Alex Moseman](https://twitter.com/alexmoseman) for highlighting these issues.

 The only way to play this high-stakes game is by realizing and recognizing status games.

-Status Games & Transactions
+## Status Games & Transactions

 Because the consultant has no place on the map - they have no assigned status.
 This is unnerving at first and brings with it a unique challenge - the consultant has to set their own status.

-It can be a shock to realize that your status relationships are not fixed - you have to set your status relationship with each person you meet individually.
+It can be a shock to realize that your status relationships are not fixed - **you have to set your status relationship with each person you meet individually**.

 This means that you might end up with strange non-continuous status relationships - i.e. you might be *above* the status of the VP of marketing in one context, but *below* the status of a marketing manager in another: